operator-framework/community-operators/docs/best-practices.md

 * Operators should update according to semver and should be updated frequently.

 * Operators need to support updating managed applications (Operands) that were set up by an older version of the Operator.
-There are multiple models for this (_citation needed_).
+There are multiple models for this:

+  * **operator fan-out** - where the operator allows the user to specify the version in the custom resource.

+  * **single version** - where the operator is tied to the version of the operand.

+  * **hybrid approach** - where the operator is tied to a range of versions, and the user can select some level of the version.

 * An Operator should not deploy another Operator - an additional component on cluster should take care of this (OLM).